Chekanov's dichotomy in contact topology: Rigid locus

-It is easy to see (1) in Proposition \ref{rl-c} is directly from Lemma \ref{non-deg-a}.
+It is easy to see that (1) in Proposition \ref{rl-c} follows directly from Lemma \ref{non-deg-a}.
 We will focus on the proof of (2) in Proposition \ref{rl-c}.
-It comes from the following basic lemma which is almost immediately from definition (\ref{rl}).
+It comes from the following basic lemma which follows almost immediately from Definition \ref{dfn-rl}.